Need for Blood Transfusion?

 Blood transfusion consent forms need to be detailed about the necessity of the procedure along with the benefits and complications.
 The layout of the form is:

-- Information about the patient; name, father/ spouse’s name, age, sex, address, and contact number.
+- Information about the patient: name, father’s or spouse’s name, age, sex, address, and contact number.

-- Diagnosis is based on the patient’s history and clinical examination.
+- The diagnosis is based on the patient’s history and clinical examination.

 - Drug history and allergies.

-- History of blood transfusion in past – if yes – reason for transfusion and quantity of blood transfused.
-History of reaction to blood if any.
+- History of blood transfusion in the past—if yes—reason for transfusion and quantity of blood transfused.
+History of reaction to blood, if any.

-- Name of the doctor who requested the transfusion with his registration number.
+- The name of the doctor who requested the transfusion and his registration number.

 - Description of the method of transfusion and indications.